Recognition of Food Allergy

 Most Turkish packaged foods are adequately labeled because of export requirements.
 The labels may be in Turkish only, or in several languages.
 If you familiarize yourself with the Turkish words for the substances that can cause an allergic reaction (gluten, lamb, milk and milk products, nuts, etc), the labels will be a help.

-Also, I don’t know how careful Turkish manufacturers are about possible cross-contamination of one food product with bits of another.
+Menu items at a restaurant are very rarely labeled for allergens.
+Also, I don’t know how careful Turkish manufacturers or restaurants are about possible cross-contamination of one food product with bits of another.

 Medical Care